Jonathantrans/Jonathantrans/README.md

-### Hi there!
-Welcome to Jonathan Trans Github Projects. 👋

 Jonathan Trans is a California-based software engineer who specializes in building (and occasionally designing) exceptional digital experiences.
 Currently, he is a developer at UC Davis focused on building the Linear Algebra Laboratory course website for future students to use, working under Professor Ali A. Dad-del.

 He is currently an undergraduate at UC Davis, pursuing a Bachelor’s of Science (B.S.) in Computer Science.
 His pronouns are he/him. 😊